hoegge/documentation/projections/index.md

 In the medical example above the doctor could leave the query running to be notified of any new patients that meet the criteria.
 The output of all queries is a stream, this stream can be listened to like any other stream.

+> QUESTION: So does that mean that there is a new event in that stream with either a transformation / result of incoming events or in the case of outputState() a new event with a new state every time 1) the state changes or 2) there is a new event entering the query?

 ## Types of projections

 There are two types of projections in Event Store: